MBroadbent95/project-3-frontend/README.md

 Planning:

 Planning is essential in order to complete a task as potentially complex as this one.
-We knew from the outset that the more time we spent in the beginning chiselling out exactly what we wanted, the path to achieving it would be more clear and easier to travel.
+We knew from the outset that the more time we spent in the beginning chiseling out exactly what we wanted, the path to achieving it would be more clear and easier to travel.
-We devised comprehensive wire-frames for both the front and back end’s of the project using an app called Excalidraw, below is the FE wireframe preview:
+We devised comprehensive wire-frames for both the front and back end of the project using an app called Excalidraw, below is the FE wireframe preview:

 ![Front End WireFrame](https://i.imgur.com/FyznxnK.png)
 Here is the backend wireframe preview: